reubenharry/haskell-docs/docs/docs/gettingstarted/overview.md

 cabal init --interactive
 ```

-or if you prefer, clone [the repository from these docs](todo), which is itself a Haskell project.
+or if you prefer, clone [the repository from these very docs](todo), which is itself a Haskell project.

 This will create a file ending in the suffix `.cabal`, which is where you will specify package requirements and other build details.
 For instance: